smart post preloader

 CI/CD Pipeline Design

 Continuous integration means every code commit triggers an automated build and test sequence.
-Continuous deployment extends that automation through to production release.
-Droven explains how to design these pipelines using tools including GitHub Actions, Jenkins, GitLab CI, and CircleCI, with attention to security scanning and rollback strategies.
+Droven explains how to design pipelines using GitHub Actions, Jenkins, GitLab CI, and CircleCI.

 Containerization & Orchestration